riscv-europe/summit-website-development/summit/2025/registration.md

   fees minus a 50.00 € administrative charge.
 - Cancellations recived between April 2nd and April 28th, 2025: refund
   of fees minus a 50% administrative charge.
-- Cancellations after April 28th, 2025: refunds will unfortunately no longer be possible.
+- Refunds will unfortunately no longer be possible after April 28th, 2025..
 - Refunds will be credited only to the person or entity who paid the original registration.
 Reimbursement to or for the benefit of third parties is excluded.